MattC1313/uni-haskell/README.md

         - For example, given the transaction log from earlier, the transactions on the stock VTI will be `−(100 × 1104) − (50 × 1223) + (150 × 1240) = 14450`
     - The function to do this is `profit_report` which takes a list of names of stocks and a transaction log as its parameters.
     - The code to test this in the GHCi would be `profit_report ["VTI", "ONEQ"] test_log`
+    - It is required that I use `foldr` at some point during the function execution
 - Part C - the objective is to again produce a profit report, in the same format as part B, but this time the input is given in a less convenient format.
     - The trade log will be given as a plain text list of strings, such as:
       ```